Last updated: Thursday, July 2, 2020 7:59 AM

 Bandeath Stray Dog Shelter

-The Registration Service is closed for all face to face enquiries, face to face registrations and ceremonies.
 Please call to speak to a Registrar if you would like to discuss any registration requirement during these revised arrangements.
-We understand that you still need support during this difficult time, and our Registrars are here to help.
+We understand that you still need support during this difficult time and our Registrars are here to help.

-Stirling’s Registrars are also available at weekends by email or phone to support anyone who needs to register a death.
-Please call to make an appointment on 01786 233961 or 01786 233960.
+Registrars are also available at weekends by email or phone to support anyone who needs to make an appointment to register a death or a birth.

 Saturday and Sunday 9am-1pm.

-- Deaths - Registrars are now able to carry out death registrations remotely.
-Remember, that although there will be no face to face appointments, our Registrars will still be there to help you.
+Registrars will continue to register deaths remotely.
+Please remember, although you will not attend for a face to face appointment, our Registrars will still be there to help you.
 They will guide you through this process.

 It is the responsibility of the GP, or Hospital Doctor (if the death occurred in hospital) to email Form 11 Medical Certificate of Cause of Death (MCCD) to the Registrar in the local area as identified by the informant.
 The informant is often a family member, or if that’s not possible, could be the Funeral Director.
 It would greatly assist the process if contact details of this family member or Funeral Director could be included with the Medical Certificate of Cause of Death.
 If no contact details are included it is then the responsibility of the informant to contact the Registration office to start the process of registration.